The Pre-Operative Assessment

 Has the patient had anaesthesia before?
 If so, were there any issues?
 Were they well post-operatively?

-An important condition to ask about is malignant hyperpyrexia* (malignant hyperthermia), yet any other adverse reactions in surgery of immediate family members should also be documented.
+An important condition to ask about is malignant hyperpyrexia* (also known as malignant hyperthermia), yet any other adverse reactions in surgery of immediate family members should also be documented.

 *An autosomal dominant condition that characteristically leads initially to muscle rigidity (despite neuromuscular blockade) followed by a rise in temperature (requires senior input and support if present)

-Ensure to ask the patient about smoking and alcohol intake and their exercise tolerence
+Ensure to ask the patient about smoking history and alcohol intake and their exercise tolerence

 In the pre-operative examination, two distinct examinations are performed; the general examination (to identify any underlying pathology) and the airway examination (to predict the difficulty of intubation).
 If appropriate, the area relevant to the operation can also be examined.

-Perform a full general examination, looking closely for any obvious cardiovascular, respiratory and abdominal signs.
-An anaesthetic exam, including an airway assessment, will also be performed by the anaesthetist prior to any surgery, as discussed in the Appendix.
+Perform a full general examination, looking closely for any obvious cardiovascular, respiratory, or abdominal signs.
+An anaesthetic exam, including an airway assessment, will also be performed by the anaesthetist prior to any surgery, as discussed in Appendix 1.